 Lots!
-Mathcamp students have access to campus athletic facilities, including the fitness center and swimming pool.
-Many informal sports activities are organized by students and staff in the evening.
-In the past, there have been soccer, volleyball, ultimate frisbee, basketball, tennis, and swimming.
-If there's anything else you'd like us to arrange, let us know, and we'll try our best.
-Learn about facilities on our 2019 campus.
+Mathcamp students have access to campus athletic facilities, including the fitness center.
+Students (and staff) enjoy informal sports activities in the evenings.
+In the past, we have organized soccer, volleyball, ultimate frisbee, basketball, tennis, and swimming.
+If there's something in particular you'd like us to arrange, let us know, and we'll try our best.
+(Keep in mind that on some campuses, the weight room is only accessible to students ages 16 and up.)
+Learn about facilities on our 2020 campus.

 What other recreational activities are there?

 Lots!
 We have field trips and hiking trips on weekends, and plenty of fun activities in the evening.
 See activities for more information.
 We also have access to facilities on campus: there are pianos for students to practice, fields for frisbee, and, of course, students can browse the college library.
 And we hold all sorts of activities on campus, like inner tube water polo.